SIGNIFICANT ACCOUNTING POLICIES FOR THE FY 2024-25

 Trading Swaps

+Trading swap transactions are marked to market with changes recorded in the financial statements.
 Exchange Traded Derivatives entered into for trading purposes are valued at prevailing market rates based on rates given by the Exchange and the resultant gains and losses are recognized in the Profit and Loss Account.

-4.13 Foreign Currency Options:
+4.14 Foreign Currency Options:

-Foreign currency options written by the Bank with a back-to-back contract with another bank are not marked to market since there is no market risk.
+Foreign currency options written by the Bank with a back-to- back contract with another bank are not marked to market since there is no market risk.

 Premium received is held as a liability and transferred to the Profit and Loss Account on maturity/cancellation.